 Plaintiff’s argument is that the defense lawyer did not the foundation needed to meet the requirements of Maryland Rule 5-703(b)(6)(A-D).
 The defendant only called Dr. Halikman who did not present testimony required by Maryland Rule 5-703(b)(6)(A-D) and could not present such testimony because he did not have the required knowledge.

 So at issue before the Maryland Court of Appeals is the scope of Md.
 Rule 5-703(b).
-Rule 5-703(b) provides that an inadmissible document relied on by an expert can be “disclosed to the jury” if the document is: (1) trustworthy; (2) unprivileged; (3) reasonably relied on by an expert in forming his or her opinion; and (4) necessary to explaining the expert’s testimony.
+Rule 5-703(b) provides that an inadmissible document relied on by an expert can be “disclosed to the jury” if the document is: (1) trustworthy; (2) unprivileged; (3) reasonably relied on by an expert in forming his or her opinion; and (4) necessary to explain the expert’s testimony.

 Lamalfa’s argument on appeal focused in on the meaning of the phrase “disclosed to the jury.”
-According to Lamalfa, satisfaction of Rule 5-703(b) should not make inadmissible documents admissible.
+According to Lamalfa, the satisfaction of Rule 5-703(b) should not make inadmissible documents admissible.
 Lamalfa contended that if inadmissible documents can become admissible simply because an expert witness relies on then it would create an “end run” around the hearsay rule.
 Instead, Lamalfa suggested that Rule 5-703(b) only permits inadmissible documents to be discussed or shown to the jury during expert testimony and not fully admitted as evidence.

 The Court of Appeals rejected Lamalfa’s argument and held that if a document satisfies all 4 elements of Rule 5-703(b) it can be fully admitted into evidence at the trial court’s discretion.
 In explaining the basis for this decision, the Court first addressed the language of Rule 5-703(b).
 Specifically, the Court concluded that the phrase “disclosed to the jury” in Rule 5-703(b) effectively means “admitted into evidence.”
 The Court based this language interpretation prior case law and Advisory Committee Notes for Rule 703 of the Federal Rules of Evidence.
 The Court did note, however, documents admitted under 5-703(b) should not be admitted as substantive evidence.
 Rather they are admitted for the limited purpose of evaluating the expert’s opinion.
 As such the Court stated that documents admitted under 5-703(b) can be accompanied by a limiting instruction.
 Based on this decision the Court ruled that Lamalfa’s hospital and initial treatment records satisfied all 4 elements of Rule 5-703(b) and were therefore properly admitted into evidence.